-A client was receiving treatment for chronic shoulder pain by her AEP over a period of a few months.
-She then moved interstate so went to see another AEP for the same complaint.
-This second AEP disagreed with the course of treatment and proceeded down a different path.
-The client then complained to the first AEP, and demanded a refund of fees paid, alleging he provided treatment which exacerbated her condition.
+A client was receiving treatment for chronic shoulder pain over a period of a few months.
+She then moved interstate so went to see another exercise and sports science professional for the same complaint.
+This second professional disagreed with the course of treatment and proceeded down a different path.
+The client then complained to the first professional, and demanded a refund of fees paid, alleging he provided treatment which exacerbated her condition.